 The business asset division divorce lawyers of Jacobs Berger understand that for many people, owned businesses represent years of hard work and dedication beyond their dollars and cents value.
 We believe in working with your unique circumstances to develop a personalized plan of action to ensure that your business assets are protected during a divorce.
 Lean on the experience our divorce legal team has built through successfully negotiating equitable distribution of owned business property for clients in Morris County towns including Madison, Randolph, Denville, Morristown, Tewksbury, Morris Township, Dover, Rockaway, and across New Jersey.

-Contact us online or through our Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential case assessment regarding your divorce, your business assets, and how we can best serve your needs.
+Contact us online or through our Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session regarding your divorce, your business assets, and how we can best serve your needs.